ghulando/ghulando/README.md

 - 🔍 Exploring the latest in **AI/ML integration** with .NET applications
 - 🚀 Building more **cloud-native** solutions
 - 📖 Sharing knowledge and **mentoring** fellow developers
-- 🌱 Always learning something new (currently diving deeper into **Kubernetes**)
+- 🌱 Always learning something new

-## 💬 Fun Facts

-- 🎮 When I'm not coding, you'll find me gaming or binge-watching sci-fi shows
-- 🎵 I code better with music (usually something electronic or lo-fi)
-- 🍕 Debugging sessions are 73% more effective with pizza
-- 🌙 Night owl by nature, early bird by necessity
-- 🔧 I can fix most things... except my sleep schedule

 ## 🤝 Let's Connect!